FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/07-Certificates-and-Secrets/README.md

 Common scenarios include:

-* GitHub Actions
+- GitHub Actions
-* Kubernetes workloads
+- Kubernetes workloads
-* GitLab CI/CD
+- GitLab CI/CD
-* Other trusted OIDC providers
+- Other trusted OIDC providers

+In a Workload Identity Federation scenario, the external platform issues an OIDC token to the workload.

+The application presents that external token to Microsoft Entra ID.

+Microsoft Entra ID validates the configured issuer, subject, and audience in the Federated Credential.

+If the trust conditions match, Microsoft Entra ID exchanges the external token for an Azure Access Token.

-This authentication model is known as **Workload Identity Federation** and is Microsoft's recommended approach for modern DevOps environments.
+This authentication model avoids long-lived secrets and is Microsoft's recommended approach for modern DevOps environments.

 ---